SoftwareAG/c8y-docs/content/device-tutorials/network-router.md

 #### <a name="device-shell"></a> Device shell

 With Device Shell, you can read and write individual configuration parameters from the device, as well as execute diagnostic commands.
-For more information, refer to the [User guide](/users-guide/device-management/#shell).
+For more information, refer to Device management -> [Shell](/users-guide/device-management/#shell).
 Consult the Netcomm documentation for valid parameters and diagnostic commands.
 The general format is:

 * “get &#60;parameter&#62;” to read a parameter from the device.
 * “set &#60;parameter&#62;=&#60;value&#62;” to write a parameter to the device.